-• Allow the engine to cool completely before removing the radiator cap or servicing any component of the cooling system.
+Allow the engine to cool completely before removing the radiator cap or servicing any component of the cooling system.

 Drain coolant when engine is cool.
 Coolant may be drained from the radiator by loosening the drain cock in the right rear corner.
 The engine block may be drained by removing the rear radiator hose and/or by removing the drain plugs from the engine block.

-The plugs may be accessed from the back of the engine and are located in either cylinder wall adjacent to the main engine block.
-The plugs may be distinguished as hex head bolts with a black finish.
+For 23 HP Kawasaki Liquid-Cooled units: The plugs may be accessed from the back of the engine and are located in either cylinder wall adjacent to the main engine block.
+The plugs may be identified as hex head bolts with a black finish.
 See Figure 8.